andreluizralmeida/CustomerManagement/README.md

 ![image](https://user-images.githubusercontent.com/6225842/184368543-a03c0c98-94ea-4366-8977-70af3b109ac0.png)

 ✅ That's it!
-You now ready to use the customer management!
+Now you are ready to use the customer management project!

 ---

 ### 👨‍💻 How to use it

-You can use the api through the swagger page or any API Client as postman or Insomnia
+You can use the API through Swagger page or any API Client like Postman or Insomnia

 <h4>Swagger</h4>

 > Choose which operation you want to do.

-<h3>For create a new Customer</h3>
+<h3>Creating a new Customer</h3>

 <details>